jemaxmars/se_project_spots/README.md

 ## Description

 This is a responsive web application developed as part of the TripleTen Software Engineering Program.
-The project was completed over the course of several sprints and showcases the evolution of my front-end development skills.
+It represents my first fully responsive site, designed with both desktop and mobile users in mind.
+This project marks a key milestone in my development journey, where I applied core front-end principles to create a fluid, accessible layout across device types.
+Completed over the course of several sprints, it showcases the growth and evolution of my front-end development skills.

-Initially, I focused on building a responsive layout optimized for both desktop and mobile devices using semantic HTML and modern CSS techniques.
-I utilized Figma to design and plan a consistent, user-friendly interface.
+Initially, I focused on building a responsive layout using semantic HTML and modern CSS techniques.
+I utilized Figma to design and plan a consistent, user-friendly interface that adapts well to various screen sizes.

-In later stages, I integrated JavaScript to enhance interactivity, and ultimately refactored the project using Object-Oriented Programming (OOP) principles.
-I also incorporated asynchronous JavaScript and external APIs to support dynamic data rendering and interaction.
+In later stages, I integrated JavaScript to enhance interactivity and refactored the code using Object-Oriented Programming (OOP) principles.
+I also implemented asynchronous JavaScript and connected to external APIs to support dynamic data rendering and user interaction.

+Additionally, I configured a custom Webpack build setup to bundle and optimize project assets, manage development workflows, and support a modular, scalable code architecture.

 ## Tech Stack